JackpotRising/jr-docs/homebase/integration.md

 * Tap the SHARE option below the video
 * Copy the Video ID from the sharable URL (highlighted in red below)
 * Create your embed URL using the Video ID like so: `https://www.youtube.com/embed/{videoid}`
-* Add the embed URL into the YouTube field on Homebase
+* Add the embed URL to the "YouTube Game Trailer URL" field within Homebase

 ![Screenshot](media/game/006.png)